Internal medicine

 Treatment Goals (HbA1c)

-• Blood glucose normalization target: <6.0% (for eligible individuals)
+• Glycemic Normalization Target: <6.0% (for eligible individuals)

 Main Diabetes Medications

-SGLT2 inhibitors Dapagliflozin, Empagliflozin Cardio-renal protective effects, weight loss
+SGLT2 inhibitor Dapagliflozin, Empagliflozin Cardio-renal protective effects, weight loss

-DPP-4 inhibitors Sitagliptin, Linagliptin Low risk of hypoglycemia, safe for elderly
+DPP-4 inhibitor Sitagliptin, Linagliptin Low risk of hypoglycemia, safe for elderly

-GLP-1 receptor agonists Dulaglutide (weekly injection), Semaglutide (oral/injection) Weight loss, cardioprotective effect
+GLP-1 receptor agonist Dulaglutide (weekly injection), Semaglutide (oral/injection) Weight loss, cardioprotective effect

-Insulin Basal/Bolus Reliable effect, when blood glucose control is difficult with other methods
+Insulin Basal/Bolus Definitely effective, when blood glucose control is difficult with other methods

 Complications of Diabetes

-• Microangiopathy: Retinopathy (cause of blindness) / Nephropathy (cause of dialysis) / Neuropathy
+• Microvascular complications: Retinopathy (cause of blindness) / Nephropathy (cause of dialysis) / Neuropathy

-• Macroangiopathy: Myocardial infarction / Cerebral infarction / Peripheral artery disease
+• Macrovascular complications: Myocardial infarction / Cerebral infarction / Peripheral arterial disease

 • Infections (foot gangrene, periodontal disease, urinary tract infection)